 If there’s a specific goal you’re looking to measure, you can choose the specific goal instead of “Goal Completions” in the first drop-down menu.
 By default, “Goal Completions” will show results for all goals set up in your Google Analytics view.

 Add a name for your segment (choose something descriptive like “Viewed blog post then converted”), then hit “Save.”
 Your conversion reports will now only show conversions from visitors who viewed a content page first.
 Using the Goal URL report, you can also see which pieces of content were particularly effective at generating conversions.

 “But wait!” you might say, “What if I expect users to visit my site a few times before converting?
 How do I attribute value to my content across sessions?”
 Luckily, there’s another method.

-Similar to the Same Session Method, we’ll create another segment.
+Similar to the same session method, we’ll create another segment.
 However, this time, instead of segmenting for sessions where a visitor converts after viewing a piece of content, we’ll segment for users who convert after viewing a piece of content.
-It’s a small distinction, but this enables us to track behaviour across multiple sessions.
+It’s a small distinction, but this enables us to track behavior across multiple sessions.
 Let’s dive in.

-The remainder of this process will be very similar to the Same Session Method.
-For the first drop-down menu, select “Page”; in the second drop-down menu, select “contains”.
-In the text box on the right, enter a part a URL that is unique to blog posts.
+The remainder of this process will be very similar to the same session method.
+For the first drop-down menu, select “Page.”
+In the second drop-down menu, select “contains.”
+In the text box on the right, enter a part of a URL that is unique to blog posts.
 The next step is where it differs slightly again.
 For step 2, filter data for Goal Completions per user greater than 0.

 Capturing the value of content is no small task, and these methods just scratch the surface of understanding the value of your content marketing.
 It’s possible to get even more specific than these segments—you could only measure visitors who engaged with a story (clicked a CTA, read for long enough time, etc.) then converted.
 Using custom channel groupings, you could even measure the impact of your content on other channels.